 - Educate and inspire the next generation of polar scientists;

 - Build strong networks of students and teachers among the three countries; and

 - Provide an opportunity to practice language and communication skills by taking students to the ice sheet in Greenland to observe polar science in action.

-JSEP is supported each year by the National Science Foundation's Polar Programs and led by an Albert Einstein Distinguished Educator Fellow.
+JSEP is supported each year by the National Science Foundation's Division of Polar Programs and facilitated by an Albert Einstein Distinguished Educator Fellow.